Own-goal gives Croatia a World Cup spot at Russia's expense - WHIZ News

 Russia would have qualified with a draw, and had little ambition other than to survive the 90 minutes.
 The Russians didn’t record a shot of any kind until the 74th, and Croatian goalkeeper Ivo Grbic didn’t have to make a save.
 Even after Kudriashov’s own-goal changed the game, the closest Russia came to scoring was a long-range effort over the bar from defender Vyacheslav Karavaev.

 The loss was the first for new Russia coach Valery Karpin in his first seven games in charge.
-He told Russian media he took the blame for the defeat but plans to stay on for the playoffs in March, when Russia is likely to be one of the six seeded teams.
+He told Russian media he took the blame for the defeat but plans to stay on for the playoffs in March, when Russia will be one of the six seeded teams.
 The playoffs will sort 12 teams into four-team brackets playing for three World Cup places.
+The draw is Nov.
+26.

 Third-place Slovakia eased to a 6-0 win over Malta with a hat trick from attacking midfielder Ondrej Duda.
 Slovenia beat Cyprus 2-1.